UPDATED August 21, 2022.

 Sure enough, the audit service provided me spreadsheets of little problems like this.
 The worst issues were broken links.

 However, the last thing I want to do is fix dozens or hundreds of such issues.
 Fortunately, the audit service referred me to the BlogFixer.com who does all this site clean up stuff for very reasonable fees.
 I hired them to do it.
 Huge time saver with big improvements.

 I don’t create custom landers much, but sometimes it’s necessary.
 They’re a pain to create, but can look fabulous if you use the right software.
 Here’s what I’m using these days.

 - Guttenberg: I now create most landers with Gutenberg.
-My favorite block library is Ultimate Addons for Gutenberg (free).
-I like it because it includes a table of contents block and FAQ schema block.
+My favorite block libraries are WPStackable (freemium) and Ultimate Addons for Gutenberg (free).

 Title Testing in the SERPs